fengyilin118/ABEA-HLS/README.md

  ## Dataset

  'Nanopore WGS Consortium' sequencing dataset was used to conduct our evaluation, which can downloaded from [Whole Human Genome Sequencing Project](https://github.com/nanopore-wgs-consortium/NA12878/blob/master/Genome.md).
-Specifically, we chose five individual flowcells FAB39088, FAB42395, FAB41174, FAF05869 and FAF18554.
+Specifically, we chose five individual flowcells FAB39088, FAF05869, FAF18554, FAB41174 and FAB42395.

  GRCh38/hg38 [hg38 FASTA Human Reference Genome](https://drive.google.com/file/d/1Ur3xybIzQGSxuqeByyp5OMrpaRJXCsMI/view?usp=sharing) was used as the reference genomes for alignment.

  ## Code and FPGA BIN file
+ Our contribution mainly attributes to designing two type of Compute Unites on FPGA: Pipeline CU for regular reads and Ultra Long CU for ultra-long reads, as well as bucketing scheduling for load balance.

- **The FPGA BIN file is in the [binary directory](https://github.com/fengyilin118/ABEA-HLS/tree/main/binary)**.
+ - **The FPGA BIN file is in the [binary directory](https://github.com/fengyilin118/ABEA-HLS/tree/main/binary)**.
 The details of HLS code will be updated later.
+ - Bucketing scheduling is implemented as [*align_db_FPGA_by_len*](https://github.com/fengyilin118/ABEA-HLS/blob/main/src/f5c.c) function.

 ## Kernel